 In 2005, Karla was a semi-finalist in the Oratorio Society of New York’s Solo Competition.
 In December of 2004, she was a semi-finalist in the Heida Hermanns Vocal Competition, Westport, CT.
 And in the summer of 2004, she won the vocal competition given by the Miami Frost School of Music’s summer program in Salzburg, Austria.

 Karla has toured throughout the world as soprano soloist with the New England Symphonic Ensemble, Pro Musica and Columbia Collegiate Chorale, all of Washington Adventist University.
 They have performed in such places as Ely Cathedral and St. Martin-in-the-Fields, South Africa, Russia, Mexico and Puerto Rico, Australia and many European countries.
 She has been featured as a soloist on recordings from both the choirs and orchestra, and is the featured soprano soloist on the ‘Requiem’ recording, of which is composed by Dr. James Bingham.
 In addition to her solo career, Karla directed the Georgetown Presbyterian Chorale for nine years, and taught voice and piano at the Ottley Music School for 2 years.
-She currently sings with The Church of the Little Flower, in Bethesda, MD, teaches voice lessons at Red Bridge Studios in Laurel, MD, and is the Administrative Assistant to the Provost at Washington Adventist University, Takoma Park, MD.
+She currently sings with The Church of the Little Flower, in Bethesda, MD and Church of the Immacualte Conception in Washington, D.C.
+She also teaches voice lessons at Red Bridge Studios in Laurel, MD, and is the Administrative Assistant to the Provost at Washington Adventist University, Takoma Park, MD.